- Granddaughter of media mogul William Randolph Hearst

 - Was pardoned by President Clinton

-When Kathleen Soliah (Sara Jane Olson), William and Emily Harris, and Michael Bortin were tried in 2002 for the 1975 murder of Myrna Opsahl (which occurred during a California bank robbery), Patty Hearst took the stand and testified against them.
+In 1982 Hearst wrote her autobiography and later became an actress.
+She was granted a full pardon for her crimes on January 20, 2001 by President Bill Clinton, on his last day in office.
+When Kathleen Soliah (ak.a.
+Mary Jane Olson), William and Emily Harris, and Michael Bortin were tried (and convicted) in 2002 for the 1975 murder of Myrna Opsahl, Hearst took the stand and testified against them.